-- What 3 words best describe your personal brand or expertise?
+- Can you name 3 words that best describe your personal brand or expertise?

-- What is the primary message you want to convey to your audience?
+- What’s the primary message you want to convey to your audience?

-- What 3 words do you want your audience to use when they describe you?
+- Can you think of 3 words do you want your audience to use when they describe you?

 Find the symbolism.